Skip to main content

 What Specific Questions Should I Ask about Data Handling?

 Armed with this intermediate understanding, you can now pose a series of more pointed questions to your HR department.
-These questions are designed to audit the program’s practices and ensure that the protections you assume are in place actually exist.
+These questions are designed to audit the program’s data governance practices and ensure that the protections you assume are in place actually exist.

 • HIPAA Applicability ∞ Is our wellness program considered part of the group health plan, and is the data collected therefore treated as Protected Health Information (PHI) under HIPAA?